Breadcrumb navigation

 What can I expect?

-The course is designed to be practical in nature, with exercises and tasks related to each session that you can complete in your own time.
+This course is practical and hands‑on, with session‑specific exercises and tasks that you can work through in your own time to deepen your understanding.

-We will foster a classroom atmosphere and encourage active participation, questions and discussion.
+We will foster a supportive, collaborative classroom environment where active participation, questions, and discussion are encouraged throughout.

-We will learn about using the Ableton Push controllers, as well as other physical control devices, to construct an ergonomic and intuitive system for real-time music creation.
-There will also be discussion around a hybrid or hardware-only system.
+You will explore how to use Ableton Push controllers and other physical control devices to build an ergonomic, intuitive setup for real‑time music creation and performance.
+Discussions will also include approaches for developing a hybrid or hardware-only system.

 You will learn about the following topics: